-The laws of Peru also apply to currently performing Bonos Soberanos issued by Peru and the MEF's formulas were issued in accordance with the instructions of the Peruvian Constitutional Tribunal (the highest Constitutional Court in Peru).
-Therefore, it is entirely possible that the Supreme Decrees may serve as a precedent for Peru, and holders of the Bonos Soberanos may also be subject to an involuntary reduction of principal and subordination to other creditors of Peru based on their status as a natural person or entity and as an original or secondary purchaser.
-We have not been asked to rate Bonos Soberanos, but the precedent being set by the treatment of the Bonos Agrarios would certainly have a negative impact in our view of the Bonos Soberanos and other sovereign debt issued under Peruvian law.
+The laws of Peru also apply to currently performing Bonos Soberanos issued by Peru and the MEF's valuation formulas and payment priority rules were issued in accordance with the instructions of the Peruvian Constitutional Tribunal (the highest Constitutional Court in Peru).
+Therefore, it is entirely possible that the Supreme Decrees may serve as a precedent for Peruvian courts, applying the governing law of Peru, to (i) rule that Bondholders are not entitled to the full amount of interest and principal due on the Bonds, and (ii) subordinate the rights of certain Bondholders (e.g. financial institutions that purchased the bonds on the secondary market) to other creditors of Peru based on their status as a natural person or entity and as an original or secondary purchaser.
+The precedent being set at the highest levels of both the executive and judicial branches of the Peruvian government with respect to the Land Reform Bonds negatively impacts our view of the Bonos Soberanos and potentially other sovereign debt issued under Peruvian law.